sallamander/forest-fires/README.md

 This project has been "terminated," so to speak.
 I had a conversation with somebody at Forest Services, who pointed me towards what should be a much more useful data set.
 Hopefully that data set will allow me to move closer to the goal I set out with at the start of this project.

 Before diving in with this other data set, I'm going to spend a little bit more time cleaning (see branch 'refactorville') this repo and getting it to a good stopping point.
 That's where I'm currently at.
+If/when
+I get started with that new data set, I will most likely move this project over to a new repo.